matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 and an installation of Quake, it's then possible to reproduce exactly what the player saw at the time of recording:

-{% include vid.html src="/assets/quake-blender/demo_record.webm" %}
+{% include vid-caption.html caption="Illustration of recording a demo.
+The client (right) communicates with the server (left).
+Traffic received by the client is recorded to the demo file.." src="/assets/quake-blender/demo_record.webm" %}

-Note that even in single player mode, internally there are still client and server components in the code (with the network layer replaced by a simple memory transfer) which means demos can be recorded in this setting too.
+Note that even in single player mode, there are still client and server components in the code, with the network layer replaced by a simple memory transfer, which means demos can be recorded in this setting too.

 Since the demo file format is closely related to the Quake networking code it can be understood by reading the appropriate layer of Quake's networking code.